Sean Conta - Owner

 Sean is also an avid skier, drummer, "car guy", husband, and father of two.

-Matt Kull - Lead Carpenter, CPHB
+Matt Kull - Site Supervisor, CPHB

 Matt’s background is in ecology, he grew up in a house his father built, and began his journey to carpentry and building science working on his own home.
 He finds a deep sense of satisfaction and gratification working with his hands - whether carpentry, cooking, or gardening.
 Drawing on this background, building high-performance homes is a natural extension of his interest and expertise.